yongjungkim/yongjungkim.github.io/_pages/about.md

   - /about.html
 ---

 Hello, I am a **KIAA Fellow** at [**Kavli Institute for Astronomy and Astrophysics (KIAA)**](http://kiaa.pku.edu.cn/) in Beijing, China.
-I am currently working wit [Prof. Linhua Jiang](http://kavli.pku.edu.cn/~jiang/) at Peking University in Beijing, China.
+I am currently working with [Prof. Linhua Jiang](http://kavli.pku.edu.cn/~jiang/) at Peking University in Beijing, China.
 Before coming to KIAA, I did my Ph.D. in Astronomy at Seoul National University in Seoul, Korea, advised by [Prof. Myungshin Im](http://astro.snu.ac.kr/~mim/).

 I am interested in observational astronomy with quasars along the cosmic time.
 Specifically, I have been working on their demography and the resultant contribution to the cosmic reionization and ionizing background in the early universe.
 I am also interested in the formation and growth of the supermassive black holes centered at quasars with their host galaxies along the cosmic time.
 Please see the [Research page](https://yongjungkim.github.io/research) for detail.